Skip to main content

 Bottom line

-If Cosy looks like a good fit and Octopus still wins after you check live rates, the referral-code page explains how to start a switch using Matt's Octopus referral link.
+If Cosy looks like a good fit and Octopus still wins after you check live rates, the referral-code page explains how to start a switch through the referral route.
 If the timings do not fit, compare Go, Intelligent Go, Agile, Flexible or a fixed tariff before forcing the home around Cosy.